debkbanerji/netflix-sync-party/README.md

 # Netflix Sync Party
 Chrome extension to easily let you sync the start times of Netflix shows with your friends.

-Free, open source, lightweight, no login, no nonsense.
+Free, open source, lightweight, no ads, no login, no nonsense.

 Made with ❤️ by Deb